vsmithers1087/NetworkingLite/README.md

 # NetworkingLite

-A complete networking library written with Foundation with **less than 70 lines** of code.
+A networking package written with Foundation with **less than 70 lines** of code.

 ## Inspiration